ciscorx/7z-revisions/README.md

 # 7z-revisions
-This Emacs app is not really a version control system, but simply an incremental backup system that easily lets one browse and search past saves of a single file, keeping incremental diffs in a .7z archive.
+This Emacs app is not really a version control system, but simply an incremental backup system that easily lets one browse and search past saves of a single file, keeping incremental diffs in a .7z archive, facilitating quick audits.
 Useful when git is considered over-kill.<br/>
 Compatible with windows and linux, and probably mac.

 ## Commentary: